thoughtspot/thoughtspot.github.io/_end-user/search/work-with-answers.md

 ## SpotIQ Insights for Answers

-{% include note.html content="Insights are turned off by default.
+{% include note.html content="Instant Insights are turned off by default.
 They do not appear on the Home page, or on Pinboards, unless your administrator turns on the feature." %}

-At the bottom of the **Answers** page, you can an additional area, called **SpotIQ Insights**.
+At the bottom of the **Answers** page, you can see an additional area, called **SpotIQ Insights**.
 This area is derived from your original answer and you can select any of the insights to deepen your search.